 - Keep your law firm biography up-to-date.
 That’s often the most-read part of the company website and is a big part of a potential client’s decision-making process on whether or not to hire you.

 - Use social media to broadcast your firm’s news, views and blog posts.
 Modern clients want to know more about the people who represent them.
 Plus, news outlets now use social media to obtain direct quotes.

 - Write an endorsement for clients and your friends on LinkedIn.

 - Make your website as organized and informative as possible with contact details prominent on all pages.
 Remember, if your site doesn’t look great, the prospective client is one click away from your competitors.

 Of all the five areas covered in this article, this one is perhaps the most important.
 If your shopfront looks good, business will follow.

 Of all sources of new business for law firms, this is probably the most satisfying.
 Most people who receive good service will tell a handful of their contacts.
 However, don’t forget that those who receive poor service will tell upwards of twenty!

 A referral means you have done a good job for someone and they have passed on the message.
 It’s almost free publicity as well as new business.

 So, how do you go about sowing the seeds?

-Well, that’s 8+4+8+6+4 = 30 new business generation tips.
+Well, that’s 8+4+8+6+4 = 30 new business for law firms tips.
 Perhaps you may feel out of your comfort zone using some of them.
 However, the more you do, the more accomplished a rainmaker you will become.